Novastar

-Biography
+History

 Novastar

 Novastar was the winner of Humo's Rock Rally in 1996.
 Their self-titled debut album Novastar was not released until four years later, in 2000, but with success.
 The album, produced by Wouter Van Belle and Marc Bonne, was released by Warner Music, reached #1 on the Ultratop Chart in Flanders, and won the band a platinum record.
 The singles "Wrong", "The Best Is Yet to Come", "Caramia", and "Lost and Blown Away" received much airplay.
 Novastar was honored as best album at both the Zamu Music Awards and the TMF Awards.
 Neil Young heard Novastar's music and was impressed.
 He invited Joost and his band to open up for his Neil Young & Crazy Horse live show on several European tour dates.

 Another Lonely Soul

 Joost Zweegers intended to record his second album in the United States, but unhappy with the way he was pushed to produce hits, he returned to Belgium.
 He started a collaboration with the Belgian musician Ozark Henry and together they wrote the songs for the next Novastar album, Another Lonely Soul.
 The album, which Henry also produced, was released in 2004.

 Although Zweegers described Another Lonely Soul as "more emotional and less suited for the radio", the album was an immediate success.
 Just as the debut album, the new record topped the Ultratop album chart and was awarded a platinum record and the TMF Award for best album.
 Zweegers also received the Zamu Music Award as Best Singer.

 The singles "Never Back Down", "When the Lights Go Down on the Broken Hearted", and 'Rome" got a lot of airplay in Belgium and the Netherlands.
 The band gained popularity in other parts of Europe as well, with "Never Back Down" receiving major airplay in Italy, Spain, and Portugal.
 Novastar toured through Belgium and the Netherlands in clubs as well as festivals such as Pinkpop, Rock Werchter, Dour, and Lowlands.

 In 2005, Novastar signed with the EMI record label, which released Another Lonely Soul (supplemented with the debut-album single "Wrong") in all European countries.